ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 The etcd Lookup
 ````````````````````

-When you need to query a value from an etcd server you can use etcd lookup.
+You can you can use  the etcd lookup to query a value from an etcd server.

-Before version 2.5 you could interrogate localmachine by default or using environment variable you could interrogate a remote v1 server.
+Prior to Ansible version 2.5, you could interrogate localmachine by default or use an environment variable to query a remote version 1 server.

-Since 2.5 this functionality has been improved by allowing to set the etcd host and version directly from you playbook
+Starting with Ansible version 2.5, you can set the etcd host and version directly from your playbook.

 ==============   =============================================================================
 Parameters       Values